YemSalat/totallyblank/README.md

 #[totally blank]

-Totally blank is a wordpress theme for websites
+Totally blank is a wordpress theme for people who do not like wordpress too much

 ![totallyblank screenshot]
 (http://i.imgur.com/lmyb2RP.png)